Al Kalb Al Sahrawi

 Al Kalb Al Sahrawi Organizations & Standards

-• Canadian Kennel Club (CKC): "Recognized by the Canadian Kennel Club"
+• Canadian Kennel Club (CKC): Not currently recognized

 Al Kalb Al Sahrawi Physical Description